 Congestive hepatomegaly is a backup of blood in the liver, resulting from heart failure.

 Severe heart failure causes blood to back up from the heart into the inferior vena cava (the large vein that carries blood from the lower parts of the body to the heart).
-Such congestion increases pressure in this vein and other veins that carry blood to it, including the hepatic veins (which drain blood from the liver).
+Such congestion increases pressure in the inferior vena cava and other veins that carry blood to it, including the hepatic veins (which drain blood from the liver).
 If this pressure is high enough, the liver becomes engorged (congested) with blood and malfunctions.

-In most people, the congested liver causes only mild abdominal discomfort.
+Most people do not have any symptoms.
+In other people, the congested liver causes abdominal discomfort, which is usually mild.
 The liver (in the upper right part of the abdomen) is tender and enlarged.
-In severe cases, the skin and whites of the eyes may turn yellow—a disorder called jaundice.
-Fluid may accumulate in the abdomen—a disorder called ascites.
+In severe cases, the skin and whites of the eyes may turn yellow—a disorder called jaundice (see Jaundice in Adults).
+Fluid may accumulate in the abdomen—a disorder called ascites (see Ascites).
 The spleen also tends to enlarge.
 If congestion is severe and chronic, liver damage or even severe scarring (cirrhosis) develops.

-Management focuses on treating the heart failure (see see Prevention).
+Management focuses on treating the heart failure (see Prevention).
 Such treatment may restore normal liver function.

 Last full review/revision December 2013 by Nicholas T. Orfanidis, MD